 Today, computer screens can be anywhere between 19 inches and 38 inches, which is larger than some TV screens.
 24-inch screens are fine for everyday computer activity, watching films and gaming.

 In addition, if you have the right type of graphics card and desk space, you could attach two monitors to your computer, or extend your Laptop screen to a desktop monitor.

-Alternatively you can afford it you could buy an ultra large curved screen.
+Alternatively, you can afford it, you could buy an ultra-large curved screen.
 Some of these monitors can be up to 50-inches in size.
-However, there is a lot more to how computer monitors work that just their size.
+However, there is a lot more to how computer monitors work than just their size.

 Just how do you measure the size of a computer screen?